Is That “High-Quality” Custom Neon-LED Sign Legit?

 There are dozens of individual certifications under the “UL” umbrella.
-In the case of checking for safety regulations on your sign, the most important factor is whether it is UL listed.
+When checking for safety regulations on your sign, the most important factor is whether it is UL listed.
 Products that are UL listed will have a UL label (see above).
 To earn a UL label, the Underwriter’s Laboratory tests the standalone product to confirm that it is made of a high enough quality to meet or exceed nationally recognized safety and sustainability standards.
 Beyond these, a UL listing also confirms that UL has found the sign to be free from a “reasonably foreseeable” risk of fire.

 If you don’t see a UL rating, that doesn’t necessarily mean the sign in question is unsafe.
 Some companies may use different certifications to achieve the same end goal, like the CE certification discussed below.
 Although UL certifications are the most common for lighting fixtures, including LED and neon signs and lighting fixtures, an ETL label (Electrical Testing Labs) is also a nationally recognized mark of safety and quality.
 CSA (Canadian Standards Association) is another, also recognized in the US and beyond.